John Everett Millais Most Famous Paintings

 To muddy death.

-Shakespeare was mostly loved by Victorian painters, and the sad sentimental figure of Ophelia from Hamlet was a particular subject, that was consistently in Royal Academy exhibitions.
+Shakespeare was adored by Victorian painters; and the sad sentimental figure of Ophelia from Hamlet was a particular subject that was consistently displayed in Royal Academy exhibitions.

 The model, Elizabeth Siddal, was a popular subject for Pre-Raphaelites artists and Millais would later wed Rossetti.

 The blind girl depicts two homeless girls sitting by the side of the road after a storm.
-Millais shows the two girls wearing dull destroyed garments that diverges the observer from the brilliant foundation of open fields with cattle and birds.
+Millais shows the two girls wearing dull garments and a beautiful landscape of open fields with cattle and birds.